outaagunga/documentation/guide_forex_trading.md

 **AI Prompt Example:**

+> “My account equity is $5,000.
+I risk 1.5% per trade.
+My Stop Loss is 25 pips on USD/CAD.
+Calculate the exact lot size I need to open.”
+Or
 > “I have a $100 account, risk 2% per trade, stop loss 30 pips on EUR/USD.
 What’s my lot size?”

 ✅ *AI helps maintain discipline and consistency in your risk management.*